Notker Labeo: Writings and translations

 For the benefit of his pupils he translated several texts from Latin into German.
 He mentions eleven of these translations, but unfortunately only five are preserved: (1) Boethius, "De consolatione philosophiae"; (2) Martianus Capella, "De nuptiis Philologiae et Mercurii"; (3) Aristotle, "De categoriis"; (4) Aristotle, "De interpretatione"; (5) "The Psalter".
 Among those lost are: "The Book of Job", at which he worked for more than five years; "Disticha Catonis"; Virgil's "Bucolica"; and the "Andria" of Terence (Terenz in German).

 Of his own writings he mentions in the above letter a "New Rhetoric" and a "New Computus" and a few other smaller works in Latin.
 We still possess the Rhetoric, the Computus (a manual for calculating the dates of ecclesiastical celebrations, especially of Easter), the essay "De partibus logicae", and the German essay on Music.

-In Kögel's opinion Notker Labeo was one of the greatest stylists in German literature.
+In R. Kögel's opinion Notker Labeo was one of the greatest stylists in German literature.
 "His achievements in this respect seem almost marvelous."
-His style, where it becomes most brilliant, is essentially poetical; he observes with surprising exactitude the laws of the language and created the first systematic orthography of Old High German.
-Latin and German he commanded with equal fluency; and while he did not understand Greek, he was weak enough to pretend that he did.
+His style, where it becomes most brilliant, is essentially poetical; he observes with surprising exactitude the laws of the language and created the first systematic orthography of Old High German and Swiss German.
+Latin and German he commanded with equal fluency; and while he did not understand Greek, he pretended that he did.
 He put an enormous amount of learning and erudition into his commentaries on his translations.
 Much may be found that was of interest in his time, philosophy, universal and literary history, natural science, astronomy.
 He frequently quotes the classics and the Fathers of the Church.
 It is characteristic of Notker that at his dying request the poor were fed, and that he asked to be buried in the clothes which he was wearing in order that none might see the heavy chain with which he had been in the habit of mortifying his body.